sgc93/Flutter-Widget-Library/README.md

 ## Explored Widget Lists

 1. **ListView** <br>
    In Flutter, the ListView widget provides several constructors that allow you to create scrollable lists of items.
-Here are the four main constructors of ListView along with their usage, syntax, and examples: [see on flutter doc](https://api.flutter.dev/flutter/widgets/ListView-class.html)<br>
+Here are the four main constructors of ListView along with their usage, syntax, and examples: ["see doc"](https://api.flutter.dev/flutter/widgets/ListView-class.html)<br>
    a. _ListView()_ <br>
       Usage: The *ListView* constructor creates a scrollable list of items.
 It's suitable for relatively small lists that can fit entirely on the screen. <br>
       Syntax: